drdeford/WI_Viz/README.md

 # Visualization Data for MCMC runs on WI precincts

-This repo contains a small snapshot of ensemble data for the state of Virginia for testing visualization techniques.
+This repo contains a small snapshot of ensemble data for the state of Wisconsin for testing visualization techniques.
 There is one 100k step ensembles presented here, for the eight Congressional districts.
 For each ensemble we have recorded a variety of metrics for each plan, described in more detail below.
 The ensembles were generated with the GerryChain software: <https://github.com/mggg/gerrychain>.
 Precinct data was gathered by MGGG project: <https://github.com/mggg-states/Wisconsin> and preprocessed with <https://github.com/mggg/maup>.

-The procedure for generating the data was to form a Markov chain on the set of districting partitions of Virginia precincts using the Recombination step described here: <https://mggg.org/VA-report.pdf>.
+The procedure for generating the data was to form a Markov chain on the set of districting partitions of Wisconsin precincts using the Recombination step described here: <https://mggg.org/VA-report.pdf>.
 At each step of the chain (i.e. each obsevered districting plan) the statistics described below were measured and every 2000 steps the full set of observations was written to file.
 Thus, the data files are indexed by 2000*t where t runs from 1 to 50.

 The metrics are separated into three main categories: